What is differential geometry: curves and surfaces: Proper, closed, and open surfaces

 The following claim is a three-dimensional analog of the plane separation theorem (\ref{ex:proper-curve}).
-Despite it might look obvious, its proof is not trivial at all; a standard proof uses the so-called {}\emph{Alexander's duality} which is a classical technique in algebraic topology \cite[see][]{hatcher}.
-We omit its proof since it would take us far away from the main subject.
+It follows from the so-called {}\emph{Alexander's duality} \cite{hatcher}.
+We omit its proof; it would take us far away from the main subject.

 \begin{thm}{Claim} The complement of any proper topological surface without boundary (or, equivalently any open or closed topological surface) has exactly two connected components. \end{thm}